 One week-day, when I was in a hurry and time seemed to be ticking away a little faster, I knew I could not wait for the ‘cashew barfi mix’ in the wok to cook even a minute longer, and poured it onto a jelly pan a few minutes earlier than I should have.
 I willed, but it wasn’t enough to set the barfi in the next ten minutes, and I had to leave for work leaving the barfi mix in the pan.
 When I returned home from work that evening, the barfi was still a little tender.
 I chided myself for hurrying up things.
 In an effort to save the dish I decided to bake it.
 It would surely stiffen, I thought.
 A few minutes later a divine aroma drew me to the kitchen.
 Inside the pan the cashew mix bubbled merrily with an appealing, brown tinge, but it did not stiffen.
 We ate the ‘cake’ in bits and teaspoonfuls, prising it off the pan.
 It was a delicious disaster – one that gave me the idea for this recipe.

 Salt enhances and balances sweetness.
-When I made it again, this time with an idea of what I wanted, I salted cashews lightly, roasted them to golden brown, and then made the barfi.
+When I made it again, this time with an idea of what I wanted, I salted the cashews lightly, roasted them to golden brown, and then made the barfi.
 Hey presto!
 What I ended up with was very similar to milk cake; much lighter, much more delicious.
-I made some for my parents when I visited them this Summer and they loved it.
-My mother liked it so much that she asked me to prepare more for a family function and everyone who ate, enjoyed the new variety.
+I made some for my parents when I visited them this summer and they loved it.
+My mother liked it so much that she asked me to prepare more for a family function and everyone who ate, enjoyed the new variation.
 Some barfis were fondly packed and sent off to cousins.
-I was humbled and joyous.
-The joy fed my soul.
 I knew then, that I had a delicious recipe to share with you.

-I shared it with a close friend of mine, Neela, and she said, “this reminds me of Savitri’s milk cake.”
+On a different occasion Neela (a bud) tasted this variation and she said, “this reminds me of Savitri’s (another bud) milk cake.”
 I couldn’t have put it better.
-Savitri is another good friend who makes barfis out of thick milk, the dairy version.
+S makes barfis out of thick milk, the dairy version.
 When I first ate this barfi, it reminded me of her cakes.
-I didn’t know whether I was right, but when Neela said, I felt overjoyed.
-Just for the record, Neela is not vegan, and if it reminded her of ‘milk cakes’, it means something, right?
+I didn’t know whether I was right, but when N said, I felt overjoyed.
+Just for the record, N is not vegan, and if she was reminded of ‘milk cakes’, oh boy!
+Means something, right?

 The process of roasting the cashews to golden brown does that, and that pinch of salt.
 A warning; Even two pinches of salt can be too much.
 Just a pinch is fine, and it should blend well.